 The decision to let NHS hospitals compete with each other on price from next year threatens to harm care and raise death rates, experts warn.

-The 2011 NHS operating framework confirms that, from April, hospitals will be allowed to charge rates lower than the national tariff, which sets the prices for thousands of NHS procedures and covers roughly half of hospital income.
+The 2011 NHS operating framework confirms that from April 2011 year hospitals will be allowed to charge rates lower than the national tariff, which sets the prices for thousands of NHS procedures and covers roughly half of hospital income.

 Studies on the introduction of price competition in the NHS in the 1990s and in public healthcare in the US state of New Jersey found that in both cases heart attack death rates were pushed up.